mayuuu05/Bhagvad_geeta_app-/README.md

-# Bhagavad Gita Flutter App ⚜
+# Bhagavad Gita Flutter Application ⚜

 - Welcome to the Bhagavad Gita Flutter App repository!
 This project aims to provide a comprehensive and immersive experience for readers and followers of the Bhagavad Gita.
 Built using the Flutter framework, this app ensures a smooth, responsive, and feature-rich experience across multiple platforms.